Sefton Delmer: Later career and retirement

 After the Second World War, Delmer returned to the Daily Express as chief foreign affairs reporter.
 Reinhard Gehlen stated it was Delmer's Daily Express article of 17 March 1952 which dragged the German intelligence chief into the daylight by unleashing a "flood of further publications".
 Over the next fifteen years, he covered nearly every major foreign news story for the newspaper.
-However, he was sacked by Lord Beaverbrook in 1959 over an expenses issue, and retired to Lamarsh in Essex, near Little Sampford, where his former wife Isabel lived with her third husband.
-He died at Lamarsh, after a long illness, on 4 September 1979.
+However, he was sacked by Lord Beaverbrook in 1959 over an expenses issue.

-Delmer wrote two volumes of autobiography, Trail Sinister (1961) and Black Boomerang (1962), and several other books, including Weimar Germany (1972) and The Counterfeit Spy (1971).
+Delmer wrote two volumes of autobiography, Trail Sinister (1961) and Black Boomerang (1962), and several other books, including Weimar Germany (1972) and The Counterfeit Spy (1971), an account of the Double-Cross deception.
 David Hare based his play Licking Hitler on Black Boomerang, and his plot included the faked, on-air discovery and shooting of the broadcaster, in the same way as Delmer had finished the career of "Der Chef".

 Delmer was the subject of a This Is Your Life broadcast in 1962, when he was surprised by Eamonn Andrews outside Le Caprice restaurant in London's Mayfair.
+He was the subject of a book and BBC Radio 4 series by Peter Pomerantsev in 2024.